Georgia–United Kingdom relations

+Formal diplomatic relations between Georgia and the United Kingdom can be traced back to at least 1919, when the First Georgian Republic was recognized by the United Kingdom.
+Even before the Georgian declaration of independence from the Russian Empire, in December 1917, Georgia, along with the rest of the Caucasus region, came under the British "zone of activity" per the Anglo-French Convention of 1917 aimed at supporting the anti-Bolshevik forces in the former Russian Empire to continue fighting against the Central Powers.
+The British sent the military agency to Tiflis in early 1918 to help organizing the units of Armenian and Georgian volunteers to continue fighting against the Ottoman army, and provided the financial assistance to the Transcaucasian Commissariat.
+As these measures proved to be unsuccessful to protect Georgia from the Ottoman offensives, Georgia declared independence in May 1918 to seek the German assistance in balancing the Ottoman power.
+This forced the British military agency to move from Tiflis to Vladikavkaz.

-Formal diplomatic relations between Georgia and the United Kingdom can be traced back to at least 1919, during the First Georgian Republic.
-After the defeat of German Empire, Georgia's ally, in WWI, parts of Georgia came under British administration and British troops were also stationed in Tiflis to stave off the Bolshevik invasion.
-This lasted until 1920, when Britain left due to a variety of geopolitical factors.
+After the defeat of German Empire, Georgia's ally, in WWI, both German and Ottoman troops withdrew from the Caucasus and were supplanted by the British forces in December 1918, which placed the region of Batum under their own administration, while the British troops also occupied the rest of Georgia to stave off the Bolshevik invasion.
+The Georgian government approved the British presence in the country, although the relations were strained due to the unclarified political status of Batum, which Georgia claimed as its own but some in the British cabinet sought to transform into a free city.
+The British presence lasted until 1920, when Britain left due to a variety of geopolitical factors.

 In the present day, Georgia-UK relations remain very cordial and the two countries cooperate closely.
 "Georgia is a strategic partner to the UK" and since 2019, relations between the two countries are streamlined by the "UK-Georgia Strategic Partnership and Cooperation Agreement", which largely replaced the EU-Georgia Association Agreement following Brexit.
 Both countries maintain embassies in the respective capitals.

 In 2014, UK and Georgia inaugurated Wardrop strategic dialogue, a format of annual meetings to promote their biletial co-operation in security, defense policy, economy and trade.

 Both nations are members of the Council of Europe.

-Relations between the two countries have become more strained in the wake of the 2024–2025 Georgian protests and the Georgian Dream party's increasingly undemocratic tactics, with the UK government freezing security dialogue and the UK Foreign Office stating that the 'direction of the Georgian Dream party risks freedom of expression and assembly and further discrimination against and stigmatising Georgia's LGBT+ community.'
+Relations between the two countries have become more strained in the wake of the 2024–2025 Georgian protests and the adoption of the foreign agent and anti-LGBTQ laws by the Georgian parliament, with the UK government freezing security dialogue and the UK Foreign Office stating that the 'direction of the [ruling] Georgian Dream party risks freedom of expression and assembly and further discrimination against and stigmatising Georgia's LGBT+ community.'